 - Fold in cooked penne pasta.
 If desired, continue to cook pasta for another 5 minutes so sauce clings to pasta.

-- Serve pasta immediately with extra parmesan cheese and chopped parsley as garnish.
+- Serve pasta immediately with extra parmesan cheese and fresh chopped parsley as garnish.